Kraishevo

 Kraishevo (Краишево) is a rural locality (a selo) and the administrative center of Kraishevskoye Rural Settlement, Yelansky District, Volgograd Oblast, Russia.

+The informal simplified name of the village in Russian is "Kraishevka".
+It's also used in various Russian sources to address the place.
+Accordingly, in English the names Kraishevo and Kraishevka may be considered as equal.
+In Russia this name of the village is unique.

 The population was 1,204 as of 2010.
 There are 18 streets, secondary school, club and Great Patriotic War Memorial.

 Geography

-Kraishevo is located on Khopyorsko-Buzulukskaya Plain on the bank of the Kraishevka River near its confluence into Tersa river, 33 km southeast of Yelan (the district's administrative centre) by road.
+Kraishevo is located within Khopyorsko-Buzulukskaya Plain, which is the Southern end of the Oka-Don lowland, on the bank of the Kraishevka River near its confluence into Tersa river.
+The altitude is about 110-120 meters above sea level.

+The village is located in the zone of steppes, on the border of alluvial-accumulative and glacial accumulative-denudation types of landscapes.

+The floodplain and low terraces of the Tersa are characterized by plains, channels, rare small areas of oak and alder forests, grasslands, plots of agricultural lands.
+The overlying terrain is characterized by steppes, dry channels, plains, agricultural lands, plots meadow steppes, meadows, broad-leaved and small-leaved forests.

+Soils in the Tersa floodplain are slightly acidic and neutral; higher up the plain slope, soils are humus of southern type.

+Distance of route to the regional administrative center Volgograd is 310 km.
+Distance of route to the district's administrative centre Yelan is 33 km, direct distance is 18 km.
 Beryozovka is the nearest rural locality.

-The village is located in pure steppe zone.
-The altitude above sea level is about 110–120 m.
-The floodplain and low tarraces of the Tersa are characterized by plains, channels, rare small areas of oak and alder forests, grasslands, plots of agricultural lands.
-The overlying terrain is characterized by steppes, dry channels, plains, agricultural lands, plots meadow steppes, meadows, broad-leaved and small-leaved forests.

 There is a water spring near the village.

+Climate

+Climate is humid continental — Dfb as per Köppen's climatic region classification.